nahuel-ianni/model-portfolio-prototype/README.md

-# Camille.
-L'atelier de bougies
+# Monique B. - Independent photographer
 Website created for an independent photographer to advertise her work.

 You can see a live demo of the application [here](https://nahuel-ianni.github.io/monique-photographer/).